 Lewis pursued his railroad interest in other avenues besides photography.
 He also made audio recordings of railroad sounds, which he and a colleague sold through L&H Railsonics.
 Following his retirement from Lockheed in 1989, he became very active in the Central Coast NRHS Chapter and the Pacific Limited Group.
+He received the Gerald M. Best Senior Achievement Award from the Railway & Locomotive Historical Society in 2013.

 See John Gruber’s profile of Lewis in Railroad Heritage no. 31, pages 14-21.